New To Austin Guide: What To Know About Moving To Austin + Austin Neighborhoods Guide [2024]

 Rainey Street

-You’re living here if you JUST graduated from college, and you are the life of the party.
-You plan on spending every weekend on Rainey with your friends, and you don’t mind the insanely high extra cost of living that will mean.
+You’re living here if you JUST graduated from college, and you went to Austin one time for a Bachelor Party.
+You plan on spending every weekend getting drinks with your friends.
+Plus you don’t mind the insanely high extra cost of living that will mean.
 You love heading to Bangers for Boozy Brunch, you’re fancy date night dinner is going to be Emmer & Rye, and you probably work somewhere off Congress.
+I will warn you nobody who loves Austin lives on Rainey.

 Red River District